Thaler

 The thaler silver coin type continued to be minted until the 20th century in the form of the Mexican peso until 1914, the five Swiss franc coin until 1928, the US silver dollar until 1935, and the Austrian Maria Theresa thaler.
 These days thaler-sized silver coins are not in active circulation anymore, but are minted by various government mints as bullion or numismatic items for collectors.
-The English derivative of the name, dollar, also survives as the name of several modern currencies.
+The current derivative of the name, dollar (first Spanish and now mostly English), also survives as the name of several modern currencies.